Rudra-050/ReliefNet/RELIEFNET_APP_AND_FLOW_GUIDE.md

   - `"DoctorAccountProfile"` → `DoctorAccountProfileScreen` (doctor-facing)
   - `"DoctorPayments"` → `DoctorPaymentHistoryScreen`
   - All in `userInterface/DoctorProfileScreens.kt`
+ - Doctors can manage personal details, rates, bio, and see payment history summaries.

 ### 6) Help and support
 - Route: `"DoctorHelp"`